ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/start.md

 ## Create the Application

 The first thing we will use the Ionic CLI for is to start a new application.
-Type `ionic start --help` to get some instructions on how the `start` command works as well as some expamples on how to use it.
+Type `ionic start --help` to get some instructions on how the `start` command works as well as some examples on how to use it.
 Notice that it has two basic modes of operation.
 You an either enter the command with a complete set of options, at which point the start operation will run all of the way through without asking questions, or you can supply a partial set of options, and the `start` command will prompt you for the information that it needs.
 If you just type `ionic start`, it will prompt for all of the information.

 Lets start our application via whichever technique you want.